 New treatments for sensitive teeth may be on the horizon as well.
 Sub-micron silica particles with special surface coatings can deliver treatments to the dentin of the teeth that increase mineral components of the dentin and enamel, promoting repair that closes the exposed tiny tubules that make teeth sensitive.
 Dental researchers are currently determining the best way to coat these particles for tooth repair.

-Sarrell Dental Centers understand the special needs of sensitive teeth, and we understand that many people feel anxiety seeing their dentist.
+Advantage Dental+ understands the special needs of sensitive teeth, and we understand that many people feel anxiety seeing their dentist.
 Find a location near you, and let's talk about solving your dental problems with care and concern to improve your life quality.